Welcome Transfer

-STARTING IN THE SPRING?
+• STARTING IN THE SPRING?

 The application priority date is November 15.

-STARTING IN SUMMER OR FALL?
+• STARTING IN THE FALL?

-The application priority date is July 15.
+The application priority date is August 7.

 After you’re admitted, we’ll create a transfer credit report that details exactly how your coursework will transfer to WSU.